GitsSaikat/Deep-Research-Arxiv/README.md

     <a href="https://huggingface.co/spaces/AlignAI/Open-Deep-Research">Try the app on Hugging Face Spaces</a>
 </p>

-Deep Research Arxiv is a Streamlit-powered application designed to assist researchers in conducting comprehensive literature reviews using the Arxiv repository.
+Deep Research Arxiv is to assist researchers in conducting comprehensive literature reviews using the Arxiv repository.
 This tool searches, analyzes, and synthesizes relevant papers into a cohesive literature review formatted in the Nature journal style.

 ## Features
 - **Literature Search**: Query the Arxiv API to retrieve relevant research papers.